 1. They only work if both ends are on the same circuit.

 For most homes this won’t be a problem, however if your home has more than one circuit due to an extension or any other reason, then you may have problems.
-In my time, I have never seen this issue occur, even in houses with two consumer units, however in theory this could be a problem.
+In my time, I have not seen this issue occur regularly, but normally they don't work for out buildings or garden offices.

 2. They can be impacted by electrical Interference.

 Powerline kits can have multiple end units, the number will depend on the model, and in theory this allows multiple connections from the router.
-However in my experience (and you may disagree) the more units the less reliable the connections.
+However in my experience the more units the less reliable the connections.
 For me they are perfect for connecting to a single point but not really suitable as a complete home network solution.

 Seems obvious I know, but these adapters don’t work as well on extension leads, so if you have a powerline feeding a TV on the end of a 20m extension lead or even a long line of daisy chained extenders, you will almost certainly find it doesn’t work or doesn’t work as well.
 Even on short extension leads you may see a significant loss in speed.

 There are those that are against Powerline adapters because they cause your electrical circuits to emit low frequency radio waves.
-This can cause amateur radio enthusiasts some issues, but I've seen very little evidence of this being a real problem.
-If you are a amateur radio enthusiast and have been impacted by powerline RF pollution, please feel free to comment below with your experience, I would genuinely be interested to hear about it.
+This can cause amateur radio enthusiasts some issues.

-Powerline adapters are a fantastic way to improve your home network; they are relatively cheap and require very little technical knowledge to install.
+Powerline adapters are a good way to improve your home network if you want a quick easy fix; they are relatively cheap and require very little technical knowledge to install.
 They are ideal for someone looking to add a cable connection to one of their high demand devices, but wouldn’t necessarily suit someone looking for a complete home network solution.
 Overall a very clever bit of technology that is deserving of its success.

 I hope you found this post useful, if you did please like and share.
 If you have any questions please feel free to add them below and I’ll answer as soon as I can.